sergey-rubtsov/ORB_SLAM3_Mac_M1/README.md

 # ORB-SLAM3

-This is port of ORB-SLAM3 for Apple Mac M1 (arm64) Dependencies on openssl were removed from the code Python scripts ported from Python version 2 to 3
+This is port of ORB-SLAM3 for Apple Mac M1 (arm64).

+Dependencies on openssl were removed from the code.

+Python scripts for evaluation were ported from Python version 2 to 3.

 ### V1.0, December 22th, 2021
 **Authors:** Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).